groupxiaozyy/groupxiaozyy.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my academic page!
-        <br />I am going to start my gap year and look for PhD and RA opportunities actively."
+        <br />I am looking for PhD and RA opportunities actively."
 author_profile: true
 redirect_from:
   - /about/